Shiv-Raj-Singh/java-course/README.md

  *
  * In this file, we will explore various types of data types in Java, including:
  *
- * - Primitive Types: Byte, short, int, long, double, float, boolean
+ * - Primitive Types: Byte, short, int, long, double, float, boolean,char
  * - Non-primitive Types: String, Array, Class
  *
  * ## Examples of Primitive Data Types